elizabetholsavsky/scriptly-speaking/README.md

 * Alternatively, start server with Nodemon (and restart server automatically when making changes to code) with command `npm run watch`.

 ## Usage

+Access the [deployed Heroku link](https://scriptlyspeaking.herokuapp.com/) using your preferred browser.
+(Local users can access `http://localhost:3001` using `npm start`)
+* Sign up by creating a unique username and strong password.
+(Passwords must contain one uppercase letter, one lowercase letter, a digit, and a special character.)
+You will automaticaly be logged in after account creation.
+Remember your log in credentials for future visits.

 ## License